 Quantum dots stopped cell growth in the lung cancer cells.
 Specifically, the growth stopped at the S-phase of the cell cycle.
 This effect and the activity as an antimicrobial suggests a lot of therapeutic potential for healthcare practitioners.

 The Many Benefits of Tea

 The use of tea-derived quantum dots is a highly specific application.
 Tea, however, as we know provides a lot of health benefits.
 And new health benefits are constantly being discovered.

 Drinking green or pu’er tea supplies the powerful antioxidant EGCG which has shown benefits for the liver, heart and brain.
 There’s been a lot of research recently on pu’er tea showing great potential to help with weight loss in the fight against obesity.
-[LINK to Pu’er tea weight loss article] Pu’er tea has also shown the ability to help address non-alcoholic fatty liver disease.
-[LINK to NAFLD article] Even the caffeine in tea has been shown to support healthy blood sugar.
-[LINK to caffeine article]
+Pu’er tea has also shown the ability to help address non-alcoholic fatty liver disease.
+Even the caffeine in tea has been shown to support healthy blood sugar.

 While the discovery of tea-derived, or as the researchers term it “green-derived,” quantum dots is exciting, it’s simply another way tea offers great potential for human health.
 Even without quantum dots, tea extracts offer great therapeutic potential.
 And of course, there’s always the simple joy of drinking tea with health benefits being only a bonus!

 - Kavitha Shivaji, et al. Green-Synthesis-Derived CdS Quantum Dots Using Tea Leaf Extract: Antimicrobial, Bioimaging, and Therapeutic Applications in Lung Cancer Cells.
 ACS Applied Nano Materials 20181 (4), 1683-1693.
 DOI: 10.1021/acsanm.8b00147

 You must log in to post a comment.